Vonaclast/JavaLearning/README.md

 https://i.stack.imgur.com/9Ifmj.gif

 Exercises will be divided in numbered folders (found in the "Projects" tab), starting from 001 (basics).
-All exercises will be numbered from 01 for easier understanding.

             E.G.: 001 - 01 - NameOfExercise